Child Protection is about saving children’s lives

 The three protection homes HKF operates are:

-Kasba Home for Girls provides complete care to 60 traumatised children who have faced acute loneliness and helplessness on the streets.
+Kasba Home for Girls: Providing complete care to 60 traumatised children who have faced acute loneliness and helplessness on the streets.
 The home is a shelter for children who have no parents, or who had lost valuable innocent years living on the streets.
 Counselling support is ongoing.
 Kasba is supported by The Louis & Zelie Foundation.

 Boys Home: A protection home for abandoned boys, it was established in 2005.
 This operates 24 hours a day and provides education, health care, counselling, recreation, yoga and life skills training.
 There are 30 boys in the home and 11 at boarding school.
 Purchase and running costs funded by John Ronan, Treasury Holdings.

 Adolescent Girls Home: Panditya Place is home to 40 girls.
-Funded by Mairead Sorensen, Butlers Chocolates and the HOPE Dublin Committee, the children are provided with shelter, nutrition, clothing, education, health, counselling, recreational activities and life skills training in a caring and secure environment.
+Co-funded by the proceeds of the Hope Dublin lunch committee, and spearheaded by Mairéad Sorensen, it offers shelter, nutrition, clothing, education, health, counselling, recreational activities and life skills training in a caring and secure environment.